-Cigars are prized around the world for their complex and rich flavour and they have been enjoyed since the early 10th century.
-Let’s look into the history of cigars, as well as some tips on how to really smoke a cigar like a pro.
+Cigars are prized around the world for their complex and rich flavour and have been enjoyed since the early 10th century.
+We take a look into the long and interesting history of cigars, as well as some tips on how to really smoke a cigar like a pro.

 Historians generally believe that the cigar was invented by the ancient Mayans, who would wrap the tobacco in a palm or a plantain leave and smoke it.
 Archaeologists have even discovered an ancient Mayan pot from the 10th century that depicts a Mayan man puffing on one of these very early cigars.

 Cuba became a very popular location to grow the tobacco plants, due to the fertile land and the warm climate.
-Soon a Cuban tobacco growing industry was established and sailing ships were distributing the tobacco grown in Cuba from Europe to Asia.
+Soon a Cuban tobacco-growing industry was established and sailing ships were distributing the tobacco grown in Cuba from Europe to Asia.
 Columbus had claimed Cuba for Spain and during this time the Spanish dominated the tobacco industry.
 They even placed a monopoly on the crop that lasted until 1817, forbidding any Cuban growers to sell to anyone but them.v

 Cigars started to become a status symbol and a part of popular culture and a lot of famous people smoked them, including King Edward VII, Ulyssess S. Grant, Sigmund Freud, Arnold Schwarzenegger and Michael Jordan.